alex-zach/jupyter-cpp-kernel/README.md

+# C++ kernel for Jupyter

+This project was forked from [https://github.com/XaverKlemenschits/jupyter-c-kernel](XaverKlemenschits/jupyter-c-kernel) with the goal to implement a simple C++ kernel, that uses `g++` and compiles the code, instead of using the `cling`-Interpreter that is used in other C++ kernels.

+# FORKED CONTENT:

 # C kernel for Jupyter

 This project was forked from [https://github.com/brendan-rius/jupyter-c-kernel](brendan-rius/jupyter-c-kernel) as that project seems to have been abandoned.
 (PR is pending)